Tonsillitis is an infection of the tonsils at the back of your throat. It is a common childhood illness, but teenagers and adults can get it too.

 Non-urgent advice: See a GP if:

-- you have white pus-filled spots on the tonsils at the back of your throat
+- you have pus-filled spots on your tonsils

 - the sore throat is so painful it's difficult to eat or drink

-- the symptoms do not go away after 4 days
+- the symptoms do not go away within 4 days

-Your doctor can usually tell its tonsillitis by asking about your symptoms and looking at the back of your throat.
+A doctor can usually tell it's tonsillitis by asking about your symptoms and looking at the back of your throat.

-- organise a blood test to rule out glandular fever (if your symptoms are severe or will not go away)
+- a blood test for glandular fever if symptoms are severe or will not go away

-Usually you'll get any test results back within a couple of days.
+You should get any test results back within 2 or 3 days.